ersncerror/rbxbuf/README.md

 - String
 - Boolean
 - Color3
+- EnumItem
+- Vector3
+- Vector2
+- CFrame
 </details>

 ## :book: Documentation
-Documentation is not exists yet, but I probably will make one on future!
-So you can understand my terrible codes.
+Documentation may be make in the future!
+So you can understand my terrible codes!